Skip to content

 • 3.0.0-beta.8 (2026-05-01).
 Adds appservice_webapp_change-state to start, stop, and restart App Service web apps from an MCP client.
 Also fixes a parameter-handling bug where six list commands silently ignored --resource-group and returned subscription-wide results: appconfig_account_list, grafana_list, kusto_cluster_list, monitor_workspace_list, search_service_list, and storage_account_get.
 If you are already piloting the 2.x server with resource-group scoping, this fix alone is worth the upgrade.

 • 3.0.0-beta.9 (2026-05-05).
 Adds azurebackup security configure-mua for Multi-User Authorization on Recovery Services and Backup vaults.
 Adds two new VM image aliases (Win2022Datacenter1P and Ubuntu2604) for azmcp vm create.
-Optimizes CLI startup time by 39 percent for targeted command invocations, from 945ms to 573ms on Microsoft’s measurements.
+Optimizes CLI startup time for targeted command invocations by roughly 39 percent, from 945ms to 573ms (per the Azure MCP Server changelog, beta.9).

 This is paired with breaking changes that you have to read before you upgrade.
 In beta.9 the --image parameter on compute vm create and compute vmss create is now required, removing the prior Ubuntu 24.04 LTS default.
 The Ubuntu2004 and Win2019Datacenter aliases were removed outright.
 Anyone running unattended provisioning scripts off the older defaults will see failures the moment they upgrade, with no soft-fail.